• Homeschool Costuming

 BILL BARKER COLONIAL WILLIAMSBURG INSPIRATION

-Taking a cue from the Colonial Williamsburg historical interpreter who famously portrays Thomas Jefferson, my daughter replicated what she’s seen him do at the Tucker House for donors.
+Deciding to take a cue from the Colonial Williamsburg historical interpreter who famously portrays Thomas Jefferson, my daughter replicated what she’s seen him do at the Tucker House for donors.

-After her 16th century presentation, she walked out of class quite dramatically to respond to something calling her out of doors, then dramatically but cheerfully returned as herself to answer questions the class might have!
+After her 16th century presentation, she walked out of class quite dramatically to respond to something calling her out of doors, then dramatically, but cheerfully, returned as herself to answer questions the class might have!

 Everyone loved it!